jo675/docker-labs/flask-container/README.md

-# Containerized flask app that will print hello world and from what container.
+# Containerized flask hello world app and message from running container.

 Build and tag the image
 ```